janbodnar/Python-AI-Skolenie/openai.md

     }
 ]

-# --- Step 3: Sample input sentence ---
+# Initial prompt to model

 sample_text = "Hello, how are you?"

-# --- Step 4: Initial prompt to model ---
+prompt = f"""Pick a random language using get_random_language and
+translate this sentence into it: '{sample_text}'
+"""

 messages = [
     {
         "role": "user",
-        "content": f"Pick a random language using get_random_language and translate this sentence into it: '{sample_text}'" }
+        "content": prompt
+    }
 ]

-# --- Step 5: Function registry (dispatcher) ---
+# Function registry (dispatcher) ---
 def get_random_language():
     languages = ["Spanish", "Czech", "Hungarian", "French",
                  "German", "Italian", "Slovak", "Polish", "Russian"]